Code-Institute-Submissions/Chessapp/README.md

 and [Stockfish.js](https://github.com/nmrugg/stockfish.js) (Chess engine).

-Behind the scenes, commands sendaccording to the UCI Chess protocol to Stockfish engine (stockfish.js and sotckfish.wasm.js) , and parsing Stockfish responses , the game is then glued together with chess.js for legalities and rules , and chess board.js for UI.
+Behind the scenes, commands send according to the UCI Chess protocol to Stockfish engine (stockfish.js and sotckfish.wasm.js) , and parsing Stockfish responses , the game is then glued together with chess.js for legalities and rules , and chess board.js for UI.

 ## UX Design